 Situated in the popular neighbourhood of Miraflores, Hostel Rivendell Lima is manned 24/7 so very secure, and is clean.
 The Jorge Chavez International Airport is only 14 kilometres away.

-One block from the seafront and one kilometre from Miraflores Central Park, this hostel is in a great location.
+One block from the seafront and one kilometre from the Miraflores Central Park, this hostel is in a great location.

 The small room with two bunk beds offers barely enough space to accommodate our two large backpacks and day packs.
 Although, with a private bathroom and the hostel’s proximity to everything, it’s home for a couple of days, and staff are friendly.